CiscoDevNet/ODL-Cluster-App/README.md

 - include components (database, tsdr, stats reflector, collector)
 - general flow of data

+## TSDR and ControllerMetricsCollector

 ## Stats Reflector
-The stats reflector takes in requests to collect stats from a particular ODL node in the cluster.
-This is needed because the UI cannot directly make requests to every ODL node due to browser security issues.
-Therefore, the stats reflector runs on one of the ODL nodes (on which the UI also runs), and re-routes requests to the specified ODL node.
+The Stats Reflector takes in requests to collect stats from a particular ODL node in the cluster.
+This is needed because the UI cannot directly make requests to every ODL node due to the same-origin policy.
+Therefore, the Stats Reflector runs on one of the ODL nodes (on which the UI also runs), and re-routes requests to the specified ODL node.

-The following RPCs are available to use to collect stats (all are POST requests).
+The Stats Reflector provides the following RPCs to be used to collect stats (all are POST requests).
 The header is the same for all:
 ```
 Accept: application/json
 Authorization: Basic YWRtaW46YWRtaW4=